exevil/sketch-grid-master/README.md

 4. Repeat step 3 with "Show Layout" as Menu Title and CTRL+ALT+L as Keyboard Shortcut.

 Voila!
 Now you can use familiar shortcuts with new functionality.

+## Upcoming updates
+- [ ] Show/Hide Grid or Layout on all artboards with single command.